 Non-Greek EU citizens often seek dual citizenship with Greece because the Hellenic Republic shows preference toward its own citizens, even though all EU citizens should lawfully enjoy equal rights and treatment in all member states.

 Marrying for Greek citizenship

-Marrying for Greek citizenship is not automatic or easy, as citizenship is not transferable.
+Marrying for Greek citizenship is not automatic or easy, as citizenship is not transferable by marriage alone.
 All EU and non-EU citizens interested in Greek citizenship must prove fluency in Greek, fulfill long-term residency requirements by living in Greece for many years and go through the naturalization process described below.

 Marrying a Greek citizen also does not mean you qualify for a Greek passport or Greek national ID.
 It only shortens residency requirement to apply for Greek citizenship to three (3) years if a child or children are produced from the union.
 Nothing more.
 A less bureaucratic process for non-EU family members is to obtain a residence/work permit based on marriage to a Greek or other EU citizen, which grants rights on par with EU residents and involves no fee and no language requirements.
 See, “Residence/work permits for non-EU family members of Greek/EU citizens.”